Related Topics

 What are the cost differences?

-If you have original Medicare, your out-of-pocket costs include the Medicare Part A deductible and coinsurance and the Part B premium, deductible, and coinsurance.
+If you have original Medicare, your out-of-pocket costs include the Medicare Part A deductible and coinsurance and the Part B premium (the monthly premium in 2025 is $185), deductible, and coinsurance.
 Part B coinsurance is generally 20% of the cost for a service.
+Many beneficiaries purchase supplemental Medigap insurance to cover some of their out-of-pocket costs.

-If you're enrolled in a Medicare Advantage plan, your out-of-pocket costs may include the Medicare B premium, Medicare Advantage premium, copayments, and deductibles.
-The costs of these plans vary, as do the benefits they offer.
 Medicare Advantage plans may have lower out-of-pocket costs than original Medicare because they have a cap on annual out-of-pocket spending.
 But limits vary by plan and can be fairly high.
-The maximum out-of-pocket limit is $8,850 in 2024.
+The maximum out-of-pocket limit is $9,350 in 2025.
 This limit generally does not include Part D prescription drugs costs.

 How do I get fair, unbiased Medicare advice?